WpHeadless/wpheadless/README.md

-# wp-headless
+# WpHeadless

 > Wordpress Headless CMS to build great API-powered websites, apps and services.

-# What is wp-headless?
+# What is WpHeadless?

-wp-headless is Wordpress Multisite bundle providing API-only or Headless implementation of the CMS.
+WpHeadless is Wordpress Multisite bundle providing API-only or Headless implementation of the CMS.
 It comes with fully automated docker based workflow to setup and maintain CMS service on your own server or localhost.

 ## Features